malbot/cs234/README.md

 The second model (car2) calculates the values by interpolating the vehicles current position with the path.
 This is more accurate, however, the interpolation is somewhat computationally intensive.

 Currently, only a simple feed-forward/feed-back controller exists, working on how to build a Actor-critic reinforcement learning vehicle controller.

+Will need to install `python3-tk`:\
+`sudo apt-get install python3-tk`

+One of the classes uses a library that requires geos_c, to install for ubuntu use \
+ `sudo apt-get install libgeos-dev`

+Also, some systems, the classes do not import properly, so if you get an error saying \
+`ImportError: No module named 'drivers.<some file in drivers>'`\
+Then run the file that you want by:\
+`python3 -mdrivers.<file name>`